planbnet/livisi_unofficial/README.md

 * Luminance is provided in percent by Livisi.
 Currently we get a warning: `<LivisiSensor> is using native unit of measurement '%' which is not a valid unit for the device class ('illuminance') it is using; expected one of ['lx']` but as percent is the correct unit here, I don't think we should change it (at least until it causes problems in HA)

+* Home Assistant requires all communication to the service backend to be handled by a library (as it was done with the original, unmaintained aiolivisi lib).
+This prevents the merge of this library to the official core code base currently.
+However, I don't feel it makes sense to move the code to a seperately maintained library as it is only used here and additions often need to happen along the whole code path.
+Semantically such a split makes sense though, so to make a later separation possible, I added the `livisi_` prefix to all the "library" code.